 Great Grades/Learning Outside the Classroom

 Your first priority at UNM is learning.
-We have engaging resources that will help you be a more effective learner and enjoy your academic experience at UNM.
+UNM has a variety of engaging resources that will help you be a more effective learner and enjoy your academic experience at UNM.
 Whether you like to study alone, in a group, or at weird hours, there is a place and space for you to explore and grow academically.

 College success does not happen by chance.
 College students typically spend more than 15 hours weekly in class, and you’re expected to study 2 hours per classroom hour.
-You can expect to spend up to 50 hours per week sitting through lectures and studying.
-In addition to school work, most students work part-time, participate in extra-curricular activities, and socialize with friends.
+Expect to spend up to 50 hours per week sitting through lectures and studying.
+Students also work part-time, participate in extra-curricular activities, and socialize with friends.
 The best way to stay on top of your responsibilities is to focus on time management!
-Developing time management and organizational skills is the key to working efficiently.
-The best way to better manage time is to develop daily schedules.
+Developing daily schedules and stick to them.

 Some of your instructors will be full time professors, some will be graduate students, and some will be lecturers.
-They all have something in common: they want you to succeed in your courses at UNM.
+They all want you to succeed, and they place their office hours in their syllabi.
 If you’re struggling in their course, they can help you get back on track.
 If you’re interested in learning about cutting edge research, they would love to talk to you about theirs.
 The key to getting the most from your instructors is starting a one-on-one conversation.
 The best way to chat with your instructors is to attend their office hours.
 Each instructor will publicize their office hours at the beginning of the semester.
 These office hours are for you.
 Take advantage of them.

-- Finding Your Instructor: The first day may have been a blur and you have no clue who your instructor is.
-Don’t worry.
-This is easy to figure out!
-Your faculty contact information will be included on your course syllabus, so be sure to keep your syllabi at the ready all semester long.
+- Finding Your Instructor: Your faculty contact information will be included on your course syllabus, so be sure to keep your syllabi at the ready all semester long.
 You can also find more information about your faculty members on the websites of the various academic department.
 For instance, a directory of chemistry faculty members can be found under the PEOPLE menu on the website for the Department of Chemistry and Chemical Biology.
 If you’re not sure where to find departmental websites, check in with your academic advisor.
 They peruse these sights regularly, and know exactly where the important resources are located.

 College courses are designed to stretch your mind.
-At various times, nearly every student questions whether they have is needed to excel in their courses.
-The good news is that you do!
-But it’s important to understand that few students earn their college degrees alone.
 Learning at the university level is a collaborative process, and is best mastered with the support of your classmates.
 So seek out new friends in your degree program.
 These students will be in your same courses, and will be working towards goals similar to yours.
 Together, you and your friends can study smarter, teaching and learning from each other in addition to your instructor.
 You can remind each other of important deadlines, and share helpful strategies and resources.
-Studying with friends makes college fun, exciting, challenging and rewarding!

 One of the keys to effective studying is finding a good location.
 And you need to know what works best for you.
 It can be difficult to study in a room full of distractions.
 But, the best location for you may not be the best study location for someone else.
 You may not like studying somewhere private, or even very quiet, but you do want to make sure that you study at a location that is conducive to your method of learning, allows you to concentrate, and is free of distractions.
 UNM’s campus has tons of different places for different people. quiet cubicles, bustling spaces, peaceful outdoor environments, there is something for everyone.